echobom/UERANSIM-wiki/Usage.md

 nr-ue -c myconfig.yaml
 ```

-You can also set number of UEs by setting:
+You can also set the number of UEs by:

 ```
 nr-ue -c myconfig.yaml -n 10